 Theoretical cosmology; dark matter and energy; galaxy and structure formation; black holes; gravitational lensing; cosmic microwave background.

-Ma’s primary research interests are in theoretical cosmology and astrophysics.
+Ma is a theoretical and observational astrophysicist and cosmologist.
+Her research group uses luminous matter to study dark components in the universe: dark matter, dark energy, and black holes.
 Among the topics she has studied include the properties of dark matter and dark energy, the cosmic microwave background, gravitational lensing, galaxy formation and evolution, supermassive black holes, and the large-scale structure of the universe.
-She occasionally manages to climb out of the dark and lumpy universe; during these sunny moments (or rather, moonless nights), she enjoys conducting observations using telescopes such Keck and Gemini.

 Chung-Pei Ma is the Judy Chandler Webb Professor in Physical Sciences and Professor of Astronomy and of Physics at UC Berkeley.
 She received both her undergraduate and Ph.D. degrees in physics from the Massachusetts Institute of Technology.
 Before joining the Berkeley faculty in 2002, she was a postdoctoral fellow at the California Institute of Technology and an Assistant and Associate Professor of Physics and Astronomy at the University of Pennsylvania, where she won the Lindback Award for Distinguished Teaching.
 Ma was the cosmology scientific editor for The Astrophysical Journal in 2007-2017.